Serpej/Technigo-Projects/technigo-project-library-main/README.md

   3. Choose my styling.
   4. started making the JS needed, like objects and hover effects for the cards.
   5. Create the js needed for the search options.
+  6. Create responsiveness in between the search options.

 - If I had more time, I would make a switch toggle button so that you coule see all text cards as visiual pictures.